sergey289/Car-Racing/README.md

-# Car Racing
+# Car Racing  🏎

-little top down car racing game.
-The game principles are as the clock goes up so does speed of the game, the is over once you hit another car. this project implemented by using C#, .NET and Windows Forms
+Simple 2D Car Racing game.
+The principles of the game are not to crash into another car, hold out the greatest amount of time and collect as many coins as possible.
+The process of the game is implemented in the following way, in the game there is a timer which will increase and together with the speed of the car, and everything ends when you crash into another car. this project is implemented using C #, .NET and Windows Forms

  ### Controls list: